eshsrobotics/website-challenge-2019/README.md

 * Theme support
 * Path transitions
 * Create abstraction over image element, such that clicking on image yields an enlarged photo, with extra features
-* Think about timeline component to show timeline of frc, vex, cyberpatriots competition
 * Have descriptions of photographs on the back, via flip on hover
 * 404